Baseball at the Asian Games

 Men's baseball made its first appearance as a demonstration sport at the 1990.
 Baseball became a full medal sport at the 1994 Asian Games in Hiroshima, Japan, and has been a sport in the games since then.
+International baseball in Asia is governed by the World Baseball Softball Confederation (WBSC) and the Baseball Federation of Asia (BFA).

+The competition has been dominated by teams from Japan, South Korea and Chinese Taipei (Taiwan).
+South Korea is the most successful team by winning 6 gold medals.